Is the Go City Amsterdam Pass worth it? 2025

 Go City Pass Amsterdam Reviews

-Here is a review from Victoria (Great Britain):
+Here is a review from Caroline (Great Britain):

 “We found that GoCity offered a range of experiences that suited all members of the family.
 From organised tours, museums and a boat trip to more adrenaline prompting activities such as the this is Holland 5d flight simulator, the dizzy view from Adam Tower and experiences including the Amsterdam Dungeons and Madam Toussards.
 We would definitely consider a goCity card in another city if the available attractions suited us.
 NB: there is no local transport included with this but walking around was part of the adventure!”